-Free COVID-19 testing scheduled for Waynesboro next Thursday
+Free COVID-19 testing scheduled for Elkton and Waynesboro next week

 Throughout the Shenandoah Valley, free community testing opportunities have ramped up in recent weeks, with multiple events scheduled around the area this week.

-Now, the city of Waynesboro, in partnership with the Central Shenandoah Health District and the Virginia National Guard, will be holding another community testing event next week.
+Now, the city of Waynesboro and the town of Elkton, in partnership with the Central Shenandoah Health District and the Virginia National Guard, will be holding two more community testing events next week.

-There will be 300 tests available in total through both drive-thru and walk-up manners.
+There will be 300 tests available at the Waynesboro location through both drive-thru and walk-up options.

 Testing will be offered on a first-come, first-served basis, with no appointment necessary and no insurance required.